bergesinstitute/grafmethodenglish/book-3-unit-5.md

     She called me yesterday.
 (Ella me llamó ayer).

-### Present perfect: no specific time (sin tiempo específico)
+### Present perfect: the experience (la experiencia)

-We use the present perfect when we don't indicate the exact moment.
-We talk about the experience in general, without saying when.
+We use the present perfect when we talk about experiences or actions that have a connection to the present.
+What matters is the experience itself, not when it happened.

-🔹 Usamos el *present perfect* cuando no indicamos el momento exacto.
-Hablamos de la experiencia en general, sin decir cuándo.
+🔹 Usamos el *present perfect* cuando hablamos de experiencias o acciones que tienen una conexión con el presente.
+Lo que importa es la experiencia en sí, no cuándo ocurrió.

     I have visited Paris.
 (He visitado París).